 - Use an oscilloscope to check for an open or short in the signal sent by the TPS.
 The signal should go up and down smoothly.
 If you see sharp drops or spikes, the sensor should be replaced.

 - Use a digital multimeter to check the reference voltage at the connector.
 It should read 5 volts.
 If it doesn’t, check the ground circuit.
 It may have an open or short.
 If the signal circuit reads 12 volts, trace the circuit to find the source of the short and repair it.

-Many mechanics immediately replace the TPS before they visually inspect the system for corroded wires, loose connections, and other simple fixes.
+Many mechanics immediately replace the TPS before visually inspecting the system for corroded wires, loose connections, and other simple fixes.
 Make sure you conduct a full, thorough diagnosis before replacing any components.
 If the wiring is the problem, replacing the sensor won’t fix it.

-If the TPS wires aren’t installed carefully, they can rub against the wiring harness.
-This leads to damaged wires, one of the main causes of the P0121 trouble code.
-Make sure the wires in your system aren’t touching anything that could damage them to prevent shorts and other electrical issues.
+If the TPS wires aren’t installed carefully, they can rub against the wiring harness., which leads to damaged wires, one of the primary causes of the P0121 trouble code.
+Ensure the wires in your system aren’t touching anything that could damage them to prevent shorts and other electrical issues.
 Moisture also damages electrical components, like sensors.
 If you see signs of moisture on the TPS or its connections, figure out how it’s getting into your engine.
 Identifying and fixing the source of the leak will prevent future damage to the TPS.